mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 #### Build, Deploy and Use

-Now the App can be built, run the build script as usual `npm run build` and deploy the `dist` to your static server or publish as an npm package.
+Now the App can be built: run the build script as usual `npm run build` and deploy the `dist` to your static server or publish as an npm package.

 Then add `script` and `link` tags pointing to the deployed bundles and